Nothing Found

 Aidan Grossi, Vice President of Design of the Political Science Student Association, said, “After Kamala was chosen to run for presidency it started looking better for the democrats, there was more momentum.”
 Grossi said he would vote for Harris, based on everything that has been voted against Trump like his criminal trials and his viewpoint on women.
 “Kamala seems like someone who cares about democracy and she is someone I can resonate with,” he said.
 When asked about how the results of the election will impact Canada and Canadian politics, Grossi said, “we will be positively and negatively affected by both candidates regardless of who wins.
 If Trump does win we could see historic changes that could negatively affect the globe.”

 Nathaniel Smith, Vice President of Administration of the Political Science Student Association, said, “This is probably one of the most important elections, I think there is a lot at stake.
 Kamala ran a better campaign but we are in an era now that politics is so polarized that the campaign doesn’t seem to matter that much.
 Both candidates can pretty much get away with doing whatever they want and it won’t make much of a difference.”
-Smith said he would vote for Kamala because he believes that democracy is on the ballot with this election and Trump poses a threat to it.
+Smith said he would vote for Harris because he believes that democracy is on the ballot with this election and Trump poses a threat to it.
 He said, “Trump tried to overturn the results of the election once and I fully believe he would do it again.
 He goes on racist rants and talks about jailing his opponents.
 He says really horrible things that you never expect to come out of a potential candidate’s mouth.”

 Trump was elected the 47th U.S. President on Wednesday, Nov.
 6, securing more than the 270 electoral votes needed to win.